mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

-g.
+h.
 Now switch to the details tab and copy the DNS

 <img width="982" alt="image" src="https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate/assets/101570105/a9165e35-8efa-4e29-9436-240da63ac5ca">